vikashmishramtc/quizapfrontendproject/README.md

 ### This is a group project created by

-1. kush kashyap(Team Leader).
+1. Kush Kashyap(Team Leader).
-2. vikash Mishra
+2. Vikash Mishra
 3. Ankit sharma
 ## Use the following command to get started :-